Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 One of the shortest ways to take these guys in, is to park at the South Beach car park and then simply walk out to the Old Harry Rocks and back following the well-signed coastal trail.

-If you’d prefer a slightly longer route however – and I highly suggest you try this one if you have the time – then park at the National Trust car park near Knoll Beach Café and from there walk along to Middle Beach and then follow the coastal trail to Old Harry Rocks.
+If you’d prefer a slightly longer route however – and I highly suggest you try this one if you have the time – then park at the National Trust car park near Knoll Beach Café, and from there walk along to Middle Beach and then follow the coastal trail to Old Harry Rocks.

-After snapping here to your heart’s content, head back towards South Beach, diverting onto Watery Lane, and make this a circular walk by looping back through the village of Studland to either ogle over The Pig – On the Beach here or to enjoy a drink at the Bankes Arms.
+After snapping here to your heart’s content, head back towards South Beach, diverting onto Watery Lane, and make this a circular walk by looping back through the village of Studland to either ogle over The Pig – On the Beach here, or to enjoy a drink at the Bankes Arms.

 #2 Corfe Castle to Swanage

-England, Dorset, Corfe Castle
+UK, Dorset, Corfe Castle Through Arch

 And coming in at number 2, it’s another absolute classic on the Dorset walking circuit!

-At about 15km long and taking around 5 hours, this certainly is a good old hike, so I suggest you set off early and allow the whole day for this one.
+At about 15km long, and taking around 5 hours, this certainly is a good old hike, so I suggest you set off early and allow the whole day for this one.

 Doing so will give you the time not only to take a trip around Corfe Castle beforehand (which you definitely should), but also ample time to get back to your vehicle (via train or bus from Swanage Railway Station) at the end.